 No!
 You get to keep them.
 All exam parts passed before Jan.
 1, 2024, will still count toward your CPA licensure.
 Since your passed sections are grandfathered in, no retesting is needed.

-If you pass BEC before 2024, BEC will replace the discipline section requirement.
-This is why we encourage you to pass BEC if you do nothing else in 2023.
-If you pass AUD, FAR or REG, they will carry over and serve as core credits.
+If you passed BEC before 2024, BEC will replace the discipline section requirement.
+If you pass AUD, FAR or REG, they carry over and serve as core credits.

-Best of all, if you pass any section in 2023, your 18-month clock will reset in 2024.
+Best of all, if you passed any section in 2023, your 18-month clock resets in 2024.
 This means any exam sections passed in 2023 will have credit until June 30, 2025.
 Scheduling exams as soon as possible will work in your favor.
 For more information, read our blog about how to strategize with the transition policy.

 What are the best sources for exam changes and scheduling information?